 Aluminum SER cable has a compact strand soft drawn 8000 series aluminum conductor, per ASTM B-801

 Aluminum SER cable has a type XHHW-2 cross linked polyethylene (XLP) insulation.
-The conductors are cabled together with a bare copper ground and covered with a reinforced binder tape.
+The conductors are cabled together with a bare aluminum ground and covered with a reinforced binder tape.
 For color code, see table B in technical section.

 Aluminum SER cable has a gray sunlight resistance polyvinyl chloride (PVC) jacket.